hellowhorl/whorl-server/README.md

     PS: 'user' doesn't need quotes, but 'password' does.

 3. **Grant User Permissions**
-   - Grant all privileges on the `api` database to the `lethe` user:
+   - Grant all privileges on the `api` database to the user:

     ```sql
-    GRANT ALL PRIVILEGES ON DATABASE "api" TO lethe;
+    GRANT ALL PRIVILEGES ON DATABASE "api" TO <user>;
     ```

 4. **Verify Ownership**
-   - Use the `\l` command to list databases and check if `lethe` owns the `api` database.
+   - Use the `\l` command to list databases and check if user owns the `api` database.
    - If not, update the owner with this command:

      ```sql
-     ALTER DATABASE "api" OWNER TO lethe;
+     ALTER DATABASE "api" OWNER TO <user>;
      ```

 5. **Exit the PostgreSQL Shell**